 2. The art of delegation (A.K.A. use your techs!)

 If someone else can do it, by all means let them!
 Have your vets assign tasks and move on to the things they cannot delegate such as writing medical records.
-Remember, techs can go over vaccine information, take the history, do the nail trims, anal glands, discuss puppy/kitten behavior and training, do heartworm tests, discuss flea treatment and heartworm prevention.
+Remember, techs can go over vaccine information, take the history, do the nail trims, anal glands, discuss puppy/kitten behaviour and training, do heartworm tests, discuss flea treatment and heartworm prevention.
 Having your doctors intubate and induce anesthesia, perform blood draws, set IV catheters, clean teeth or take x-rays is not productive.
 Use your techs for what they were trained to do.

 3. Hands off the invoice